 Apartment Income Requirements

 To be allowed into an apartment, you will have to meet their income requirements.
 Most landlords and property managers always require your monthly or annual gross income to meet a certain threshold.
+If you want to know more about income requirements, investigate this popular platform that provides detailed information on the topic.

 If you have a roommate, the collective income of the apartment occupants should meet its strict income requirements.
 That is why most people prefer to have a roommate, especially when their own income is not high enough.